 The Nobel Banquet

 It is tradition that the Nobel Prize award ceremonies on 10 December are followed by a Nobel Banquet.
-It is held at Stockholm City Hall and some 1,300 guests are invited.
-However, due to the Covid-19 pandemic the banquet had to be cancelled in 2020 and 2021.
+Stockholm City Hall hosts the banquet, and some 1,300 guests are invited.

 A timeline of culture and science

-From the first award in 1901 to the most recent ones in 2022, Nobel Prizes have been awarded 615 times to 989 people and organisations.
+From the first award in 1901 to the most recent ones in 2023, Nobel Prizes have been awarded 621 times.
+A total of 965 individuals and 27 organisations have been awarded, with some receiving the Nobel Prize more than once.

 1968: The Prize in Economic Sciences in Memory of Alfred Nobel is introduced as a Nobel Prize category.